arangodb/kube-arangodb/docs/user/custom_resource.md

 # Custom Resource

-The ArangoDB operator creates and maintains ArangoDB clusters in a Kubernetes cluster, given a cluster specification.
+The ArangoDB operator creates and maintains ArangoDB deployments in a Kubernetes cluster, given a cluster specification.
 This cluster specification is a CustomResource following a CustomResourceDefinition created by the operator.